Teri is a lifelong baseball fan who lives for Opening Day. Teri. Writes. Baseball.

-The “experiment” of seasonal Interleague play came about in 1997 -- the idea was to have an odd number of teams in each league (15 teams divided into three divisions).
+The experiment of seasonal Interleague play came about in 1997—the idea was to have an odd number of teams in each league (15 teams divided into three divisions).
 However, among the planning issues in general, there were uncertainties about whether the players’ union would approve changes in game scheduling.
 For the 1998 season, Major League Baseball decided to continue with an even number of teams in each league.
 One club (the Milwaukee Brewers) moved from the AL to the National League; allowing the NL to have 16 teams (and the America League to have 14 teams).
-It was in 2013 when the Houston Astros jumped from the NL to the American League’s Western Division -- both leagues now have three divisions of five teams each.
+It was in 2013 when the Houston Astros jumped from the NL to the American League’s Western Division—both leagues now have three divisions of five teams each.
 In the beginning, Interleague play was limited to a select number of weeks but now it is scheduled throughout the season.

-The National League; Today and Yesterday
+The National League, Today and Yesterday

 This franchise was awarded in 1995 -- the Diamondbacks are the original team name.
 With retired numbers, players of note are pitcher Randy Johnson (51) and outfielder Louis Gonzalez (20).

-*Atlanta Braves History continued … Many historians consider the Braves franchise to be the oldest in organized baseball.
+Established in Boston, Massachusetts, the original team played in that city from 1871 through the 1952 season.
+In 1953, the Braves moved to Milwaukee, Wisconsin -- playing baseball there until the end of the 1965 campaign.
+The Atlanta Braves took the field in 1966.
+Many historians consider the Braves franchise to be the oldest in organized baseball.
 (Although the Chicago Cubs began at the same time, that team lost a couple of seasons following 1871’s Great Chicago Fire).
 From its inception in 1871, the Braves (originally founded as the Boston Red Stockings) have had several name changes.

 - Boston Braves (1871-1875)